AlexanderMikhalkevich/MainPageCypress/README.md

-# Automationn tests for Main page
+# Automation tests for Main page